raymond-u/lungo/README.md

 ### Rootless Execution

 For enhanced security, Lungo should be run in a non-root user environment.
-To do so, the administrator must complete necessary configurations, outlined in the [Docker guide](https://docs.docker.com/engine/security/rootless/) or the [Podman guide](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md).
+To do so, the administrator must complete necessary configurations, as described in the [Docker guide](https://docs.docker.com/engine/security/rootless/) or the [Podman guide](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md).

 To enable non-root users to bind to port 80, modify the value of `net.ipv4.ip_unprivileged_port_start` using the